hackmynutts/hackmynutts/README.md

 📚 Currently reading

-- *The Pragmatic Programmer - by David Thomas & Andrew Hunt*
+- *The Pragmatic Programmer 20th anniversary - by David Thomas & Andrew Hunt*
 - *So Good They Can't Ignore YOU by Cal Newport*
 - Using it as a help for Python *REAL Python - by Fletcher Heisler 2013 version*